figaone/MobiScoutMobileApp/README.md

 This app moonitors sensor data, health data, video data and vehicle data through the use OBD dongle connected to the app through bluetooth
 ## App structure
 The mobile application is developed purely with swift and a little objetive-c.
-The application has a watch extension which enables live monitoring of users' heart rate while drIving Data from this app is hosted on AWS amplify S3 bucket for further analysis.
+The application has a watch extension which enables live monitoring of users' heart rate while driving Data from this app is hosted on AWS amplify S3 bucket for further analysis.